JustinXre2020/JustinXre2020/README.md

 ## Hi there 👋 This is Justin

-A little about me: I'm currently a first-year master studying Computer Science @ Brown University, and previously a SDE @ Huawei
-I'm still exploring the world of Computer Science and am open to any opportunity to work on it together!
+In summary: I'm currently a first-year master studying Computer Science @ Brown University, and previously a SDE @ Huawei I'm still exploring the world of Computer Science and am open to any opportunity to work on it together!

 - 💻 I'm currentlly looking for 25 winter/summer internships